jumedata/mpiv-tenable-api/README.md

 Connect to Tenable.sc using API keys

 **create_csv_all():**
-Allows the creation of a ststic ip lits in Tenable.sc using a .csv file only containing ips
+Allows the creation of a static ip list in Tenable.sc using a .csv file only containing ips

 **show_asset_list():**
 Print in screen all the assets lists that an user can edit